View and download these valuable papers authored by Dr. Riane Eisler for progressive policy makers:

 The Politics of Partnership focuses on four cornerstones: childhood, gender, economics and narratives/language.
 These are the cornerstones that regressives have successfully focused on as the foundation of their domination politics.
 Rebuilding these four cornerstones with the values of partnership, is the long-term work that must start now to build a solid foundation that supports more equitable, sustainable and caring societies.

 As practical as it is principled, the Caring Family Policy Agenda is based on the shared core moral principles of religion and humanism: caring, compassion, justice, and nonviolence.
-Its principles and programs are easily articulated and have powerful emotional appeal.
+Its Partnership principles and programs are easily articulated and have powerful emotional appeal.

 The Caring Family Agenda has three interacting components: